 Looking for more detailed information on the jobs and their associated NCCER recommended certification requirements?
 Click HERE.

 There are numerous training and workforce development resources available.
 Below you will find a list of some of those that may be of interest to you!

 NCCER – The National Center for Construction Education and Research – Provider of industry standard construction training and certification

-CB&I – Rio Grande LNG’s preferred Engineering, Procurement & Construction (EPC) contractor – Click the link to see current job openings on current CB&I projects
+McDermott – Rio Grande LNG’s preferred Engineering, Procurement & Construction (EPC) contractor – Click the link to see current job openings on current McDermott (formerly CB&I) projects

 BYF.ORG – Build Your Future, Build America – Resource for educators and job seekers.
 This organization provides information on the range of craft jobs, the training needs to enter those fields and the average wages associated with each profession.

 ABC – Associated Builders & Contractors, Inc. South Texas Chapter – ABC is a national trade association representing 22,000 members from more than 19,000 construction and industry-related firms.
 Founded on the merit shop philosophy, ABC and its 70 chapters help members develop people, win work and deliver that work safely, ethically and profitably for the betterment of the communities in which they work.